marceloiuli/WAR/readme.md

 * Maybe add some styling to the bottom of the boards to not have so much extra space.

-* I was considering trying to make a button that could allow you to play a full game of war without any altered rules for players to choose between.
+* I am considering trying to make a button that could allow you to play a full game of war without any altered rules for players to choose between.